-The indicator average results as well as the performance trends of the steel industry over a decade are provided in the environmental, social and economic sustainability pages of this section.
+The average indicator results, participation by indicator, as well as performance trends of the steel industry for 15 years, are provided below.

 Indicators 1 & 2 (Greenhouse gas emissions and Energy intensity):

-Data for 2016 is provisional for both indicator 1 & 2.
+Data is provisional for indicators 1 & 2.

 Indicator 5: Lost time injury frequency rate includes fatalities and is calculated based on figures including contractors and employees.